ESDeezknee/ESDeezknee/README.md

 ## Microservices

 The following are the addresses for the microservices.
-The respective API endspoint can be found in the Postman Collection.
+The respective API endpoints can be found in the Postman Collection.

 - Verification: [http://127.0.0.1:6001](http://127.0.0.1:6001)
 - Notification: [http://127.0.0.1:6002](http://127.0.0.1:6002)